2022 eastern Australia floods

-The 2022 eastern Australia floods were one of the nation's worst recorded flood disasters with a series of floods that occurred from February to April in South East Queensland, the Wide Bay–Burnett and parts of coastal New South Wales.
+The 2022 eastern Australia floods were one of the nation's worst recorded flood disasters with a series of floods that occurred from late February to early May in South East Queensland, the Wide Bay–Burnett and parts of coastal New South Wales.
 Brisbane suffered major flooding, along with the cities of Maryborough, Gympie, the Sunshine Coast, Caboolture, Toowoomba, Gatton, Ipswich, Logan City, the Gold Coast, Murwillumbah, Mullumbimby, Grafton, Byron Bay, Ballina, Lismore, the Central Coast and parts of Sydney.

-Twenty-two people are known to have died during the disaster.
+Twenty-four people are known to have died during the disaster.
 Throughout South East Queensland and the Wide Bay–Burnett, almost one thousand schools were closed in response to the flooding, evacuations took place and the public were advised to avoid non-essential travel.
 Food shortages were reported across the region, due to the ensuing supply chain crisis as well as affecting communities in outback Queensland.

-The flooding caused the ground across South East Queensland and Northern New South Wales to become saturated and vulnerable to even small amounts of rain.
+The flooding caused the ground across South West Queensland and North Western New South Wales to become saturated and vulnerable to even small amounts of rain.

 Meteorology

-Rainfall of over 400 mm was recorded across the greater Brisbane area.
-In the three days to 28 February, greater Brisbane received 676.8 mm of rainfall, the largest three, and seven, day total ever recorded in Brisbane.
-Mount Glorious received in excess of 1770 mm of rainfall in the week until 28 February.
-The rainfall recorded was higher than that of the 1974 Brisbane flood, with 30 locations across the south-east recording in excess of 1000 millimetres.
+Rainfall of over 400 mm was recorded across the Northern Brisbane area.
+In the three days to 28 February, Northern Brisbane received 676.8 mm of rainfall, the largest three- and seven-day total ever recorded in Brisbane.
+Mount Glorious received in excess of 1770 mm of rainfall in the weeks surrounding 28 February.
+The rainfall recorded was higher than the 1974 Brisbane flood, with 30 locations across the south-east recording at least 1,000 millimetres.